Why We’ll Score More Without Robin – Looking Forward & Looking Back

 First things first I believe that we are ideally situated to win something this season.
 I know we say that every year but this year is different as I said in this post last week.

-I don’t want to get caught up on Van Persie as I’ve already expressed my feelings on this but I want to say this and I want to make it clear that I have tried my best to allow bias to dictate my views.
-I believe that despite United going close last year that there squad is completely underwhelming and that even the addition of RvP does not improve them that much (as their midfield is poor IMO) so I think we should be focusing on challenging Man City who haven’t improved much at all.
+I don’t want to get caught up on Van Persie as I’ve already expressed my feelings on this but I want to say this and I want to make it clear that I have tried my best to not allow bias to dictate my views.
+I believe that despite United going close last year that their squad is completely underwhelming and that only addition of RvP elevates them (as their midfield is poor IMO) so I think we should be focusing on challenging Man City who haven’t improved much at all.

 We’ve obviously had a fantastic summer player acquisitions wise but I think that we have improved across a number of areas.
 I wrote a piece on player wages and “dead wood” about how we have a large wage bill but maybe it was disproportionately dispersed.
 I believe we have changed this with our new signings and have made efforts to move on high earners who for one reason or another were not contributing much to the first team.